-The Praxis II Physical Education: Content Knowledge Exam is used to assess a test taker’s understanding of the knowledge and skills essential for a career in physical education.
+The Praxis Physical Education: Content Knowledge Exam is used to assess a test taker’s understanding of the knowledge and skills essential for a career in physical education.
 Candidates usually take this test shortly after (or right before) completing their bachelor’s degree in physical education, exercise science, or a similar field.

 How Should I Prepare for Test Day?